SCCM Orchestration Group Setup Step-by-Step Guide for Server Patching

 Patch My PC

 Update: What is the difference between SCCM Orchestration groups and Server Groups?
-As per David James, director of the SCCM engineering team in Microsoft.
+As per David James, director of the SCCM engineering team at Microsoft.
 There are changes on the client-side and as well as server-side.
 Also, the admin UI is changed.
-More details ⏬⏬

-I Quote ▶▶ “The server-side backend is different.
-The server-side front end is a much better UI.
-The client-side is the same in the tp, but will be changed in the next tp to be different, more real-time controlled from the primary.”
+I Quote: “The server-side backend is different.
+The server-side front end has a much better UI.
+The client side is the same in the TP, but it will be changed in the next TP to be different and more real-time controlled from the primary.”

 Adaptiva